Veracly

 Tier comparison

-For an SMB on a single-site, single-jurisdiction footprint, Starter (€79 / £69 / $89 per month) covers fifty pages, monthly scanning, one jurisdiction, full reports.
-Growth (€199) adds three sites, two-fifty pages each, weekly cadence, up to three jurisdictions, plus Slack and email alerts.
-Pro (€399) covers ten sites at five hundred pages each, weekly plus on-demand, every jurisdiction in scope, and API access.
-Agency (€599) is the white-label tier with sub-accounts.
+For an SMB on a single-site, single-jurisdiction footprint, Starter (€79 / £69 / $89 per month) covers one site at fifty pages, monthly scanning only, one visitor country, full reports.
+Growth (€199) adds three sites at two-fifty pages each, weekly or monthly cadence, up to three visitor countries, plus Slack alongside the email alerts.
+Pro (€399) covers ten sites at five hundred pages each, daily, weekly, or monthly cadence, and unlimited visitor countries.
+Agency (€599) is the white-label tier: twenty-five sites at a thousand pages each, same cadence options as Pro.
+Every paid tier can also trigger a scan on demand from the site detail page, on any cadence.

 All four tiers are billed monthly or annual; annual is roughly seventeen percent off.
 Annual customers also get the locked-in price for the first year if we raise rack rates later.